ABRIDGED HISTORY OF ALPHA KAPPA ALPHA SORORITY INCORPORATED

 In the fall of 1912, certain chapter members decided to change the name, motto, colors and symbol of the sorority.
 Nellie Quander who had just graduated in June and was the immediate past president of Alpha Chapter would have no part of it.
 To preserve the name and what was distinctive to Alpha Kappa Alpha, Nellie Quander took action to incorporate the organization.

 On January 29, 1913, Alpha Kappa Alpha was incorporated under the laws of the District of Columbia.
-In accordance with the rules of the incorporation, the first Directorate with Nellie Quander as the Supreme Basileus was established.
+In accordance with the rules of the incorporation, the first Directorate with Nellie Quander as the International President was established.
 Her plan for development was to “expand to every nook and corner of our land.”

 Today Alpha Kappa Alpha has grown to more than 288,000 members located in 988 Undergraduate and Graduate chapters throughout the US and internationally.
 And has remained steadfast to its purpose: To cultivate and encourage high scholastic and ethical standards, to promote unity and friendship among college women, to study and help alleviate problems concerning girls and women in order to improve their social stature, to maintain a progressive interest in college life, and to be of service to all mankind.